-“With any change of season, it’s all about preventative maintenance,” said Ron Jacques, general manager of TR Young Services.
+“With any change of season, it’s all about preventative maintenance,” said Ron Jacque, general manager of TR Young Services.
 His firm recommends gutter cleaning twice a year – before spring and after fall.
-Since ice damming can occur during the winter, Jacques also advises homeowners to look at soffit areas – that is, the area where the roof line and the gutters meet – to check for any trapped water that has collected and can leak into the house.
+Since ice damming can occur during the winter, Jacque also advises homeowners to look at soffit areas – that is, the area where the roof line and the gutters meet – to check for any trapped water that has collected and can leak into the house.
 In addition, he advises homeowners to inspect the joints where doors meet the house to check for gaps and add caulking as needed.

-“We recommend power washing of vinyl siding, sidewalks and decks every year,” said Jacques.
+“We recommend power washing of vinyl siding, sidewalks and decks every year,” said Jacque.
 “Decks also need UV protection every two years.”
 Although treated wood is made to resist wood rot and termites, it’s not made to resist the sun’s ultraviolet (UV) light, causing its color to fade.

 Whether you’re maintaining, updating or planning a total renovation, check Long & Foster’s Home Service Connections website to find a trusted contractor in your area.